Skip to Content

 QCM's & PE's

-Most Quality Control Managers (QCM's) enter the role after years of hands-on experience (PE), learning through the “school of hands-on” rather than formal university management degree (which are rare).
-Either path requires significant self-education to master how things are truly done.
+Most Quality Control Managers (QCM's) enter the role after years of hands-on experience as a project engineer (PE), learning through the “school of hands-on” rather than formal university management degree (which are rare).
+Either path requires significant self-education to master how things are managed.

 QCM's

-Because each QCM accumulates unique, hard-earned experience, many treat their methods and techniques as professional "secrets" —not to be shared publicly or with others in the same field. -- While this writer understands the instinct to protect hard-won knowledge, this mindset is ultimately harmful to all the industry.
-Prime contractors also exploit this to index pay scales, keeping things "private" has detrimental effects for all concerned.
+Because each QCM accumulates unique, hard-earned experience, many treat their methods and techniques are held as professional "secrets" —not to be shared publicly or with others in the same field. -- While this writer understands the instinct to protect hard-won knowledge, this mindset is ultimately harmful to all the industry.
+Prime contractors also exploit this to index pay scales, keeping things "private" has detrimental effects for the prime contractor as well.
+More importantly, as time passes so do the QCM's with this knowledge making it more and more difficult to find truly qualified QCM's and PE's.

 For anyone doing it, the QCM role is widely regarded as the most demanding and least desirable position on any federal project.
-When performed correctly and thoroughly, it is simply too difficult for many people.
+The site superintendent (SSI) holds the most weight in the construction industry yet is not the most difficult.
+When performed correctly and thoroughly, the QCM role is simply too difficult for many people.
 Unfortunately, individuals with limited knowledge or preparation often take the role on, quickly creating problems for everyone involved.
+Do not think the newly graduated have a place in this position, simply put, they are too green to know proper construction / industry techniques.

 See what DOGE thinks of USACE here: https://populistpolicy.org/doge-analysis-of-the-army-corps-of-engineers-usace/